Lockdown got you down?

 Speaking of kids, whether it’s the big kid (a.k.a.
 Husband) or the little ones, remember that games don’t have to be played on a device.
 Depending on their age and interest, what about a 3D puzzle?
 There are famous buildings and landmarks, and I’ve even seen one that is a working clock once you finish!

-There are also colouring books, paint by numbers, even curling up with a good book.
-Your young one may be skeptical, but I've never seen a gaming system with graphics that compare to the human imagination.
+There are also colouring books, painting by numbers, and even curling up with a good book.
+Your young one may be sceptical, but I’ve never seen a gaming system with graphics that compare to the human imagination.

 Most of us likely played charades growing up and it’s a classic that never goes out of style.
 However, there are some newer games that are also great for the kids and the whole family such as Pictionary or Win, Lose or Draw.
 Cranium and Telestrations are some of my personal favourites.
 We’ve played with everyone from our family and friends, from nieces to grandpas, and they’ve been a hit every time!